Criminal Law

 What Is a Perjury Trap?

 A criminal defense attorney can also protect you from “perjury traps.”
-A perjury trap is a situation in which prosecutors target witnesses (or defendants) by placing them under oath hoping they will choose or be forced to lie to the court.
+A perjury trap is a situation where prosecutors target witnesses (or defendants) by placing them under oath hoping they will choose or be forced to lie to the court.

 Were You Arrested?